StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 It's recommended to have two different AWS accounts: One that's being monitored and another used for data collection.

 * **Monitor Account** - used to [deploy a CloudFormation Stack](#deploy-the-aws-cloudformation-stack).
 The CloudFormation stack will create an IAM role that has the permissions required to retrieve data from this Monitor Account (`StackStateAwsIntegrationRole`).
 * **Data Collection Account** - used by StackState and StackState Agent to retrieve data from the Monitor Account.
-An AWS policy granting permissions to assume the role `StackStateAwsIntegrationRole` in the Monitor Account is required.
+Requires an AWS policy granting permissions to assume the role `StackStateAwsIntegrationRole` in the Monitor Account.

 #### AWS policy

 The policy below grants permission to assume the role `StackStateAwsIntegrationRole` that's created in each target AWS Monitor Account when the CloudFormation Stack is deployed.
-This policy is required by StackState and StackState Agent to collect data from the AWS Monitor Account.
+StackState and StackState Agent require this policy to collect data from the AWS Monitor Account.
 The policy should be created and attached to the AWS user(s) or IAM role(s) that will be used by StackState and the StackState Agent:

 ```javascript
 {